jetbrains-academy/kotlin-onboarding-introduction/Part1/WarmUp/Collections/task.md

 "ABCDDD".filterIndexed { index, symbol -> secondWord[index] == symbol }
 ```

-The last example can be rewritten by the following way:
+The last example can be rewritten in the following way:
 ```kotlin
 val secondWord = "AACAAA"
 var result = ""